Photos & Video

 This half-sister to our own very consistent and successful chaser Little Jimmy is set to have her debut season in the 2017-18 National Hunt season starting in October 2018.

 This filly has been on our radar for three years - when we discovered that our top winning chaser Little Jimmy had this half sister.
-The mare has only had two offspring, and once we knew she could become available, we and the trainer Tom Gretton planned to keep tabs on her development and secure her before reaching the sales ring. we went to see her at the breeders at the end of Spring and were suitably pleased with her to buy her and place her in training for this next winter season.
+The mare has only had two offspring, and once we knew she could become available, we and the trainer Tom Gretton planned to keep tabs on her development and secure her before reaching the sales ring.
+We went to see her at the breeders at the end of Spring and were suitably pleased with her to buy her and place her in training for this next winter/spring/summer season.